-Q: Is Gone From These Woods just a retelling of the real story?
+Q: I thought Gone From These Woods was just a retelling of the real story.

 A: Nope.
 It’s a totally fictional novel.
 In the real story, there was no hunting involved, no woods, no dogs, no alcoholic dad, etc. I made up my characters, setting and story.
 Really.